-I’m part of the Abundance Plus community and I keep seeing mentions of deer getting to people’s fruit trees and eating all of the fruit and leaves.
+I keep seeing mentions of deer getting to people’s fruit trees and eating all of the fruit and leaves.
 While a few solutions popped up here and there, I saw a great one in the book Gaia’s Garden and I wanted to explore more.
 Here’s what I found.

 Deer commonly eat the new growth on fruit trees in the spring and summer, and evergreen leaves, dry leaves, fruit, and nuts in the fall and winter.
 If they identify the fruit trees as a food source, they’ll establish a routine of visiting them.
 Most of the damage is done in the winter as food is more scarce.